 This initiative is headed by the European Commission (EC) in partnership with the European Space Agency (ESA).

-ESA coordinates the delivery of data from upwards of 30 satellites, while the EEA is responsible for data from airborne and ground sensors.
+ESA coordinates the delivery of data from upwards of 30 satellites.
 The EC, acting on behalf of the European Union, is responsible for the overall initiative, setting requirements and managing the services.

 Sentinel-2 will deliver high-resolution optical images for land services and Sentinel-3 will provide data for services relevant to the ocean and land.
-Sentinel-4 and Sentinel-5 will provide data for atmospheric composition monitoring from geostationary and polar orbits, respectively.
+Sentinel-4 and -5 will provide data for atmospheric composition monitoring from geostationary and polar orbits, respectively.
 Sentinel-6 will carry a radar altimeter to measure global sea-surface height, primarily for operational oceanography and for climate studies.
+In addition, a Sentinel-5 Precursor mission is being developed to reduce data gaps between Envisat, in particular the Sciamachy instrument, and the launch of Sentinel-5.

 The ground segment, facilitating access to Sentinel and Contributing Mission data, completes the Copernicus Space Component.